patricecolet/ComposeSiren/README.md

 ### Building with CMake

+##### git tips

+* first clone the repository with the `--recursive` option to fetch JUCE submodule, or run `git submodule update --init` after cloning.
+* if at some point the `Dependencies/JUCE` submodule is altered by some IDE, you can reset it using `git submodule deinit -f .` then `git submodule update --init`

 At the moment the plugin is built :

 * on Mac OS 11.6.4 using Ninja (Xcode works too)